section-engineering-education/engineering-education/content/articles/data-visualization-with-tables-in-react/index.md

 Working with tables in React has always been a burden for a very long time now.

-Issues related to the styling, responsiveness and the proper rendering of data on tables has been encountered by a lot of developers.
+issues related to the styling, responsiveness and the proper rendering of data on tables has been encountered by developers whenever they're trying to render a lot of data onto the UI of a web-application

-In this article, we will look at an approach to properly visualize data in tables with an npm package, called react-table.
-This is a library that focuses on the React Hooks pattern, therefore abstracting the need to create or write out HTML table elements.
+In this article, we will look at an approach that would enable us to properly visualize data in tables with an npm package, called react-table.
+It is a library that focuses on the React Hooks pattern, therefore abstracting the need to create or hardcode HTML table elements.

 ### Prerequisites

-Before you get started withb this article, you should have the fundamental knowledge of the following:
+Before you read this article any further, you should have the fundamental knowledge of:

 - React, a JavaScript framework used for creating single page applications
 - The JavaScript spread operator,
 - PropTypes validation in React,